nurzeinab/taskmanager/README.md

 - JavaScript
 - Local Storage

-This app fulfills the following stories:
+This app fulfills the following stories:\
-As a user i can
+As a user i can...
+- create an account
-- log in into the task manager
+- log in
 - add a task
+- edit a task
-- save a task into the local storage
+- save a task
 - read a list of tasks
 - search for a task
-- edit any task
-- mark any task as "completed"
+- mark a task as "completed"
-- delete any task
+- delete a task
 - delete all task
 - log out